 If you weren’t in this role, what would you be doing?

-I would likely be at another tech company in a strategic and operations role or in venture capital.
-Or, traveling the world one country at a time.
+I would probably be at another tech company in a strategic or operations role.

 What’s your favorite thing about working at Namely?

 I would say the people and culture.
 I came from a very corporate environment where people weren’t as open and friendly.
 From my first day at Namely, people were so welcoming and helpful.
 People are always willing to sit down and teach you something new.

 What’s your favorite thing about working in Biz Ops?